-In line with the Municipal Systems Act, the council shall only delegate to an executive committee or executive mayor or chief financial officer decisions to make investments on behalf of the municipality within a policy framework determined by the Minister of Finance.

-4.2.
-The chief Financial Officer shall, in terms of the delegation of powers, be responsible for:
+- 4.1.
+In line with the Municipal Systems Act, the council shall only delegate to an executive committee or executive mayor or chief financial officer decisions to make investments on behalf of the municipality within a policy framework determined by the Minister of Finance. - 4.2.
+The chief Financial Officer shall, in terms of the delegation of powers and in consultation with the Municipal Manager, be responsible for.